YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 <p>
 -From within the client VM settings, under Networking, navigate to "Network settings" -> click on the "link" under Network interface / IP configuration to access the NIC settings -> click on "DNS servers" on the left -> under DNS servers, select "Custom" -> paste the Domain Controller VM private IP address -> click on "Save".

-Configuring the client VM's DNS settings with the domain controller's private IP address directs the client to the domain controller for name resolution, which is essential for joining the domain and accessing domain resources.
+Configuring the client VM's DNS settings with the domain controller VM's private IP address directs the client to the domain controller VM for name resolution, which is essential for joining the domain and accessing domain resources.
 </p>
 <br />